-The palace now features a museum that displays a cornucopia of historical and cultural artifacts, with paintings by Canaletto, Rubens and Velázquez being some of its major draws.
-The original scores of works and manuscripts by Beethoven, Haydn, and Mozart were rather interesting.
+The palace now features a museum that displays a cornucopia of historical and cultural artifacts, with paintings by Canaletto, Rubens, and Velázquez being some of its major draws.
+The original scores of works and manuscripts by Beethoven, Haydn, and Mozart are particularly interesting.

-5. Dancing House
+6. Dancing House

-Your next stop will be the Dancing House (Tančící dům), a popular landmark set by the Vltava river in the New Town.
-This whimsical was completed in 1996 and stands in stark contrast to the classical architecture you find around it.
+Your next stop on this ‘48 hours in Prague’ itinerary is the Dancing House (Tančící dům), a popular landmark set by the Vltava River in the New Town.
+This quirky edifice was completed in 1996 and stands in stark contrast to the classical architecture you find around it.

-6. Vysehrad Fortress (Bonus)
+7. Vysehrad Fortress (Bonus)

 This former fortress is steeped in history being built in the 10th century.
-The castle there has been the site of many significant events and has played a key role in the development of Prague, being involved in the Hussite Wars, as well as serving a royal residence in its past.
+The castle there has been the site of many significant events and has played a key role in the development of Prague, being involved in the Hussite Wars, as well as serving as a royal residence in its past.

 Adjacent to the church is Vysehrad cemetery, the burial place of many famous Czech personalities, such as the composer Antonín Dvořák.
 Vysehrad also contains the Rotunda of St Martin, a Romanesque structure that was used as a gunpowder storehouse during the Thirty Years’ War.

 To cap off a perfect day of sightseeing, head to the fabulous U Kroka restaurant, which serves great rabbit and duck dishes along with some good vegetarian options too.

-Day 2 in Prague:
+Day 2 in Prague

 The perfect way to commence your second day of sightseeing in Prague is by heading to the popular EMA espresso bar, which serves some great fresh brews.
-They also have great cakes and pastries on offer.

 2. Letna Park

-Letna Park, which lies on the west bank of the Vltava river in Prague’s seventh district is one of the city’s numerous green oases.
+Letna Park, which lies on the west bank of the Vltava River in Prague’s seventh district is one of the city’s most popular green spaces.
 It has numerous paths for running or strolling, making it a hit with tourists and locals, who come here at all hours of the day.

 3. National Technical Museum

 We went to the National Technical Museum on a whim, assuming it might not be very interesting.
 Boy, were we mistaken!
 This is the ultimate how-things-work museum with a collection of over 50,000 different artifacts.

 The smaller exhibits don’t require much time to browse through and include displays on architecture, household appliances (some cool vintage items are here, like a sewing machine branded Diablo), toys, chemistry, iron mining & steel production (there’s a meteorite on display found in Argentina that’s 5,000 years old!), astronomy, and photography.

-Opening hours are Tue-Sun 09:00–18:00.
-Entrance is 220 CZK.
+Opening hours of the National Technical Museum are Tuesday-Sunday: 09:00–18:00.
+The entrance is 250 CZK.